Chris Redd: Personal life

 In October 2022, Redd was assaulted by an unknown assailant outside of a comedy club in New York.
 He was then taken to the hospital, and later released.
+Redd admitted in January 2026 that, while abusing Adderall and Xanax on SNL, he began a relationship with Kenan Thompson's wife, who had previously separated from Thompson in 2022.
+He implied that this relationship was related to his subsequent assault in October 2022, saying "When I got punched in the face...This time it felt like, fair.
+Fair enough."
+He further claimed that there was a "drug issue at SNL" when he began working on the show and that he sold drugs to castmates, though he later walked back the latter claim.

 Other activities

 In June 2020, Redd and fellow The Second City alumna Lisa Beasley raised over $360,000 on GoFundMe to cover the medical costs of racial justice protesters who had contracted COVID-19.
 After Second City CEO Andrew Alexander resigned during the same month over allegations of institutional racism within the group, Redd and 18 other black alumni and current employees signed an open letter calling for an independent investigation into the allegations.